 Many solid-state lasers are optically pumped with flash lamps or arc lamps.
 Such pump sources are relatively cheap and can provide very high powers.
 However, they lead to a fairly low power efficiency, moderate lifetime, and strong thermal effects such as thermal lensing in the gain medium.
-For such reasons, laser diodes are very often used for pumping solid-state lasers.
-Such diode-pumped solid-state lasers (DPSS lasers, also called all-solid-state lasers) have many advantages, in particular a compact setup, long lifetime, and often very good beam quality.
-Therefore, their share of the market is rapidly rising.

-The long upper-state lifetimes makes solid-state lasers very suitable for Q switching: the laser crystal can easily store an amount of energy which, when released in the form of a nanosecond pulse, leads to a peak power which is orders of magnitude above the achievable average power.
+The long upper-state lifetimes makes solid-state lasers very suitable for Q switching: the laser crystal can easily store an amount of energy which, when released in the form of a nanosecond light pulse, leads to a peak power which is orders of magnitude above the achievable average power.
 Bulk lasers can thus easily achieve millijoule pulse energies and megawatt peak powers.

 In terms of their potential for wavelength tuning, different types of solid-state lasers differ considerably.
 Most rare-earth-doped laser crystals, such as Nd:YAG and Nd:YVO4, have a fairly small gain bandwidth of the order of 1 nm or less, so that tuning is possible only within a rather limited range.
 On the other hand, tuning ranges of tens of nanometers and more are possible with rare-earth-doped glasses, and particularly with transition-metal-doped crystals such as Ti:sapphire, Cr:LiSAF and Cr:ZnSe (→ vibronic lasers).

-Types of Solid-state Lasers
+Typical Solid-state Lasers

 Examples of different types of solid-state lasers are: